How to care for your cannabis seedling

 Environmental conditions are essential to growing healthy cannabis seedlings, and some of the most important conditions to control are temperature and humidity.

 Watching your cannabis seeds transform into seedlings is an exciting part of the growth process.
-And now that you know how to care for your cannabis seedling, you should have everything you need to transform your seedling into a mature, healthy, and flowering cannabis plant.
+Now that you know how to care for your cannabis seedling, you should have everything you need to transform your seedling into a mature, healthy, and flowering cannabis plant.

 Was this article helpful?
 Give Feedback